The Weighted Generalised Covariance Measure: Introduction

 The two methods WGCM.fix and WGCM.est have power against a wider class of alternatives than the GCM, at the cost of typically being less powerful in situations where the GCM already works well.
 In view of the above considerations, we expect WGCM.fix and WGCM.est to be superior to GCM, when $\Ex[\epsilon\xi]$ is equal to $0$ or close to $0$, but $\Ex[\epsilon\xi |Z]$ is not.
 This can be supported by simulations.

-Our main contributions are: \begin{itemize} \item We introduce the two tests WGCM.fix and WGCM.est for conditional independence of two univariate random variables $X$ and $Y$ given a random vector $Z$. \item For both tests, we prove asymptotic guarantees for the level of the tests under appropriate conditions. \item For both tests, we prove theorems justifying that WGCM.fix and WGCM.est have power against a wider class of alternatives compared to the GCM. \item We introduce extensions mWGCM.fix and mWGCM.est for the case of multivariate $X$ and $Y$ and prove the corresponding results. \end{itemize} As in \citet{ShahPetersCondInd}, our theoretical results allow for high-dimensional conditioning variables Z.
+Our main contributions are: \begin{itemize} \item We introduce the two tests WGCM.fix and WGCM.est for conditional independence of two univariate random variables $X$ and $Y$ given a random vector $Z$. \item For both tests, we prove asymptotic guarantees for the level of the tests under appropriate conditions. \item For both tests, we prove theorems justifying that WGCM.fix and WGCM.est have full asymptotic power against a wider class of alternatives compared to the GCM.
+In particular, for categorical $X$ and $Y$ but continuous $Z$, WGCM.est leads to full asymptotic power against all alternatives. \item We introduce extensions mWGCM.fix and mWGCM.est for the case of multivariate $X$ and $Y$ and derive the corresponding results. \end{itemize} As in \citet{ShahPetersCondInd}, our theoretical results allow for high-dimensional conditioning variables Z.

 In the following, we give a more precise overview about which methods have power in which situations.
 Let $\mathcal E_0$ be the collection of all distributions for $(X,Y,Z)$ that are absolutely continuous with respect to Lebesgue measure.
 For a distribution $P\in \mathcal E_0$, let $\Ex_P[\cdot]$ denote the expectation with respect to $P$ and consider the following subsets of distributions: